Piggyback Plant – Live Indoor Plant – 6 inch tall – Easy Care Houseplant

 Size & Details

-This offering features a beautiful piggyback plant live, carefully cultivated and shipped in a 6 inch hanging pot.
+This offering features a beautiful piggyback plant live, carefully cultivated and shipped in a 6 inch Tall .
 The plant is well-established, with lush foliage and typically already beginning to produce its characteristic plantlets.
 Expect a compact yet full plant upon arrival, with a spread that will gradually expand as it grows.
 The foliage can reach a width of approximately 8-12 inches, with the trailing plantlets extending further, creating a lovely cascading effect.
 It has a moderate growth rate, quickly filling out its pot and producing new foliage throughout the growing season.

-Your piggyback plant will arrive as a fully rooted plant in its nursery pot, nestled securely in a hanging planter, ready to be displayed immediately.
+Your piggyback plant will arrive as a fully rooted plant in its nursery pot, nestled securely in a planter, ready to be displayed immediately.
 While it can produce small, greenish-brown flower spikes in spring, these are generally inconspicuous, and the plant is primarily grown for its attractive foliage and unique propagation method.
 With proper care, this plant will provide continuous enjoyment and a steady supply of new plantlets to share, making how to grow piggyback plant a truly rewarding experience for any home gardener.

 Frequently Asked Questions